1 killed in Texas as damaging storms tear across South

-In eastern Texas, Whitehouse Fire Chief Madison Johnson confirmed a person was killed as storms moved through early Tuesday.
-Officials did not immediately release further details about the death, though they said at least four homes in the area had trees fall on top of them.
+In eastern Texas, W. M. Soloman, 71, died when storm winds toppled a tree onto Solomon’s home in Whitehouse, about 100 miles (160 kilometers) southeast of Dallas, Whitehouse Mayor James Wansley said.
+Officials said at least four homes in the area had trees fall on them.

-More than 46,000 homes and businesses were without power Tuesday afternoon from eastern Texas to central Alabama.
+More than 43,000 homes and businesses were without power Tuesday afternoon from eastern Texas to Georgia.
+No injuries were reported, but the National Weather Service said it was sending survey teams to examine potential tornado damage in Wetumpka, Alabama.
 Lightning struck a flea market in the north Alabama community of Lacey’s Spring, causing a fire that gutted the building, news outlets reported, and rising water in Mobile Bay covered part of a ramp on Interstate 10.
-Some counties where tornado warnings had been issued reported trees down and homes damaged.
-No injuries were reported.

-The Storm Prediction Center said severe storms with powerful tornados were possible across a broad area stretching from southern Mississippi to the coasts of Georgia and South Carolina.
-The area most at risk included more than 8 million people in the Alabama cities of Mobile and Montgomery; Tallahassee, Florida; and Columbus and Savannah in Georgia.
+Fallen trees and limbs closed a stretch of highway for several hours in Newton County, Mississippi.
+As the line of storms pushed into Georgia, a large tree fell and crashed through the roof of Marie Jordan’s home in metro Atlanta, coming down in the living room, kitchen and garage.

+“It just took everything,” Jordan told WSB-TV.
+“For years and years, I have watched that tree.”

 Elsewhere in Texas, one person was injured when the storms swept through Johnson County, about 40 miles (65 kilometers) southwest of Dallas.
 Brittaney Deaton said she became trapped in an RV trailer behind her family’s home after the trailer flipped over.
 She said her stepfather got injured trying to free her.